Reylon is an inventive yangqin performer and songwriter creating an intersection between Chinese and American cultures

 As a yangqin player, I rarely find artist development programmes that I’m even eligible to apply for, so I am very grateful to be welcomed into the CMF community

 Reylon has since introduced this rare instrument to the world stage.
 The 25-year-old Silkroad artist has performed internationally at venues such as TED 2016, Lincoln Center and Xinghai Concert Hall.
-He was featured alongside Yo-Yo Ma on the 2016 GRAMMY Award-winning record, SING ME HOME.
+They were featured alongside Yo-Yo Ma on the 2016 GRAMMY Award-winning record, SING ME HOME.
 In 2019, Reylon’s debut EP of traditional yangqin solos, SUN 陽, served as the soundtrack of the Sundance Award-winning short film, RENEEPOPTOSIS.

 A 2016 Harvard College graduate and 2017 Marshall Scholar, Reylon recently completed two master’s degrees at SOAS University of London and Goldsmiths University of London.
-His dissertations explored yangqin performance and soundscape composition as interfaces for materializing the transcultural self-in-process.
+Their dissertations explored yangqin performance and soundscape composition as interfaces for materializing the transcultural self-in-process.
 He also hosts Make Sense, a podcast about how artists see the world.